 Public Health Emergency - Leading a Nation Prepared

 Animal health and human health are intertwined.
-No matter whether it is a disaster or just a large event, protecting the health of animals helps to keep everyone safe.
-NVRTs may be called on to provide a wide range of services, such as:
+From disasters to large events, NVRTs may be called on to provide a wide range of services, such as:

 Home | Contact Us | Accessibility | Privacy Policies | Disclaimer | HHS Viewers & Players | HHS Plain Language

 Assistant Secretary for Preparedness and Response (ASPR), 200 Independence Ave., SW, Washington, DC 20201

 U.S. Department of Health and Human Services | USA.gov |